Benintendi pushes Royals past Twins in 11th with 2nd homer

 TRAINER’S ROOM

-Twins: Manager Rocco Baldelli confirmed the season is over for LHP Taylor Rogers, who is on the injured list with a left middle finger sprain.
+Twins: Baldelli confirmed the season is over for LHP Taylor Rogers, who is on the injured list with a left middle finger sprain.
 Rogers has been out since July 27.
 Baldelli said Rogers could start playing catch soon. … RHP Randy Dobnak, back on the disabled list with a right middle finger injury, has a full tear of the A4 pulley in the finger.
 Baldelli wouldn’t rule out a return this season for Dobnak but admitted it’s unlikely.
 Rogers and Dobnak don’t need surgery and need to let the injuries heal. … LHP Lewis Thorpe played long toss on Friday and will throw a bullpen on Saturday as he tries to recover from a left shoulder impingement.

 UP NEXT